 HSR provides the alternative, switching traffic from the roads and contributing to improving local air quality.
 We estimate that each year HSR will reduce the number of road journeys by around 3 million and avoid the release of 2 tons of NOx and 8,600 tons of CO2 into the atmosphere.

 Crucially, many of the road journeys removed would otherwise use the M25 which, adjoining Heathrow, is the busiest motorway in Europe and contributes to the current illegally poor levels of air quality around the Airport.

 HSR can be financed privately and potentially operate at no cost to taxpayers.
-With a quick start, our new railway could open by the end of 2026, coincident with the third runway and the arrival of HS2 at Old Oak Common.
+With a quick start, our new railway could open by the end of 2026, coincident with the third runway.

 Although HSR can be built and operated without the need for taxpayers’ money, it does need Government action in two other ways.
 Firstly, by running a process to identify a Preferred Developer for SAtH and, secondly, by giving an assurance that once the new railway is built it will specify that trains must use it.
 Such a guarantee will unlock low cost capital and obviate the need for premium fares or subsidies.
 We are awaiting the Government describing the outcomes it wants to see and the process it will run for maximising private sector involvement in the SRLtH.

 Our construction plans minimise the impact on neighbouring communities by providing a route mainly in tunnel and using only electric trains.
 Unlike the previous “Airtrack” proposals, HSR avoids level crossings in the Egham area.